robpomeroy/BrightOS/docs/Testing.md

 2. **Build manually:** Use the official AlmaLinux ISO and Vagrant's `vagrant package` command (advanced).
 3. **Use AlmaLinux 9** temporarily by editing `molecule/hyperv_almalinux10/molecule.yml` and changing the `box` to `almalinux/9`.

-### ubuntustudio-menu Not Available

-`prepare.yml` installs `ubuntustudio-menu` on Ubuntu systems.
-If this package is unavailable in Ubuntu 24.04:

-1. The prepare phase will report a failure.
-2. Edit `molecule/resources/playbooks/prepare.yml` and remove `"ubuntustudio-menu",` from the Debian package list.
-3. Re-run `molecule converge`.

 ### Permission Denied Errors

 If you see permission errors, ensure: